schenkzoola/Attenuverter/README.md

 This is available on Tindie here: https://www.tindie.com/products/schenktronics/attenuverter/

-Here is a mouser BOM to order the parts required to build: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=490ed0ce39
+Here is a mouser BOM to order the parts required to build from bare PCB's: https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=490ed0ce39